“Although I cannot lay an egg, I am a very good judge of omelettes.” – George Bernard Shaw

 The versatility of eggs is historic and legendary.
 Nature has conspired to make this delicate yet perfectly contained wonder a source of protein and nutrients in your diet.
 They can be utilized in many recipes, with many techniques.
 The 9 Ways I’ve listed will give you a classic repertoire for your weekend breakfasts or impressive Sunday brunches.

 I’d like to take a moment to talk about freshness.
-The fresher an egg is, the more it will hold its shape when poached or fried, although an egg that is more than a week old, when hard-boiled, is easier to peel than a fresh egg.
-Egg Salad is always a tasty option for those eggs that you haven’t had a chance to use.
+The fresher an egg is, the more it will hold its shape when poached or fried, although an egg that is over a week old, when hard-boiled, is easier to peel than a fresh egg.
+Egg Salad is always a tasty option for those eggs that you haven’t had a chance to utilize.

 When the egg is cooked to the desired doneness, flip it out or pour it gently onto a plate, season with salt and pepper, and serve.
 Now let’s talk about 9 classic ways to prepare an egg!